 Truck accidents can be serious and cause extensive injuries for all parties involved in the crash.
 If you or a loved one sustained injuries in a truck accident caused by a negligent driver, you may be able to file a claim for compensation for your losses and expenses.

-You can choose to discuss your case with a law firm representative and decide to hire a Gainesville truck accident lawyer to work on your case.
+You can discuss your case with a law firm representative and hire a Gainesville truck accident lawyer to work on your case.
 To learn more about how you may be able to collect compensation for your injuries, contact the Law Offices of Anidjar & Levine today at 1-800-747-3733.

-For a free legal consultation with a truck accidents lawyer serving Gainesville, call (800) 747-3733
+For a free legal consultation with a truck accidents lawyer serving Gainesville, 800-747-3733

 Truck Accidents Can Have a Variety of Causes